 Although there is no diversity policy adopted, the Board is committed to ensuring diversity on the Board including but not limited to appropriate balance and mix of skills, knowledge, experience, gender, age and the core competencies of accounting or finance, legal and regulatory, business or management experience, industry knowledge, and strategic planning to avoid groupthink and foster constructive debate.
-The current Board comprises a female director and four males with an age group ranging from 47 to 80 years old.
+The current Board comprises two (2) female and four (4) male directors with an age group ranging from 31 to 81 years old.
 Each director has been appointed based on the strength of his or her calibre, experience, grasp of corporate strategy and potential to contribute to the Company and its businesses.
-The Board provides diversity of expertise and knowledge in areas such as accounting, finance, investment, risk management, legal and business management.
+The Board provides diversity of expertise and knowledge in areas such as accounting, finance, investment, risk management and business management.
 This diversity facilitates constructive debate on the business activities of the Company and enables management to benefit from a diverse and objective set of perspectives on issues that are brought before the Board.
 The Board, in concurrence with the NC, was of the view that the Directors possess the necessary competencies to provide the Management with a diverse and objective perspective on issues so as to lead and govern the Company effectively.